cattmassidy528/pacmania/README.md

 # pacmania
-one pacman is pacman, add another and it becomes pacmany
+one pacman is pacman, add more and it becomes pacmany